cassidoo/talks/Building JavaScript for JavaScripters/jsforjsers.md

 # For those who don't know

 - CodePen is an online code playground
-- It was founded about 6 years ago
+- It was founded in 2012
 - People use it to demo and prototype projects, as well as to make art
 - There's millions and millions of Pens on the site
 - You can get a Pro account to have private Pens, team accounts, different modes, and moooore